mendersoftware/mender-docs/05.Client-configuration/06.Installing/docs.md

 mode](../../architecture/overview#modes-of-operation).
 Your device is now ready to authenticate with the server and start receiving updates.

-## Unattended installation
+### Option 2: Unattended installation

-Alternatively to the above method, the package can be installed in a non-interactive way, suitable for scripts or other situations where no user input is desired.
+Alternatively, the package can be installed non-interactively, suitable for scripts or other situations where no user input is desired.

-Here are presented three common use cases as examples, use `mender setup --help` to learn about all configuration options.
-Use the below scripts to download and setup the Mender client on different scenarios.
+The setup is different depending on your server configuration and the most common cases are shown below.
+Use `mender setup --help` to learn about all configuration options.

 - Connecting to Mender Professional with demo settings